 On the TRAIL of the CRANE – PART ONE – Ralph and Brenda Todd take us on a journey through Europe.
 Following the migration route from the Cranes breeding grounds in Spain, through northern France into Sweden where they congregate for their courtship ritual and dances and finally into Finland.
 Ralph and Brenda also touch on the history and future of Cranes in England?

-‘HOOKPOD’ – Becky Ingram from Hookpod Ltd demonstrates this excellent invention that benefits the birds that roam the southern Oceans without affecting the catch yields of the fishermen.
+‘HOOKPOD’ – Becky Ingham from Hookpod Ltd demonstrates this excellent invention that benefits the birds that roam the southern Oceans without affecting the catch yields of the fishermen.
 Species like the Wandering Albatross, Petrels and Shearwaters can glide over the waves safely without the fear of becoming caught by conventional fishing methods.

 ALASKA BIRDS and WILDLIFE